Long poem by

 They live everywhere on earth, regardless of the weather-

-All owls have poor vision looking at something close or near,
+Owls have poor vision when looking at things near,

-Their eyeballs are fixed – they can only focus straight ahead to see,
+Their eyeballs are fixed - they look straight ahead to see,

-That’s why their heads can rotate around, a full 270 degrees-
+That's why they can rotate their heads, a full 270 degrees-

-There can be no denying, that an owl hears better than us,
+There's no denying that an owl hears better than us,

-More acute at certain frequencies, the slightest movement on leaves or dust,
+More acute at certain frequencies, the slightest movement even on dust,

-Their facial disc acts, not just as a face, but as a radar dish instead,
+The disc shaped face is not a face alone, but more a radar dish instead,

-‘Cause ear openings are behind their eyes and asymmetrically on their heads-
+With ear openings behind the eyes and asymmetrically on its head-

 Owls make all different kinds of sounds, resonating soft or loud,